The Yogi's Sleep

 The entire session takes places in a comfortable reclining position.
-The guide will lead the practitioner through a series of stages: relaxation, circulating awareness through the body, breathwork, perceiving the senses, visualisations, and externalisation.
-Even though in a complete state of stillness, the participant is awake and aware throughout.
+Moving through a series of stages: relaxation, circulating awareness through the body, breath-work, perceiving the senses, visualisations, and externalisation, the Yogi begins to explore the subconscious realms and be in complete control of their own healing.

-With practice, the intentions that the participants set in Yoga Nidrā tend to have profound results in their lives.
-More experience translates into dream and sleep Yoga practices.
+With practice, the intentions we set in Yoga Nidrā tend to have profound results in waking life.
+More experience translates into lucid dreaming and sleep Yoga practices.

 Addressed for the modern age, this practice is noted for improving sleep, creative inspiration, lucid dreaming, stress reduction, and overall better wellbeing.
-There are great applications for high performance and practice of technical skills.
+There are great applications for high performance and the practice of technical skills.
 Research into Yoga Nidrā as a treatment for Post Traumatic Stress Disorder has yielded interesting results.
-(See below for sources of further information)